-There are about 537 airplanes of the affected design in the worldwide fleet.
-This AD will affect about 67 airplanes of U.S. registry.
-The inspection will take about 2 work hours per airplane, at an average labor rate of $65 per work hour.
-Based on these figures, the estimated cost of the AD for U.S. operators is $8,710, or $130 per airplane.
+This proposed AD would affect about 67 airplanes of U.S. registry and 537 airplanes worldwide.
+The proposed inspection would take about 2 work hours per airplane, at an average labor rate of $65 per work hour.
+Based on these figures, the estimated cost of the proposed AD for U.S. operators is $8,710, or $130 per airplane.

 List of Subjects in 14 CFR Part 39

 Accordingly, under the authority delegated to me by the Administrator, the FAA proposes to amend 14 CFR part 39 as follows:Start Part